rotu/Cerulean-Companion/docs/index.md

 Head over to [Releases](https://github.com/CeruleanSonar/Cerulean-Companion/releases) and download the appropriate version for your OS.

-For now, the app is CLI only.
+There are two versions of the app: a command line `cerulean-companion` and a graphical interface `cerulean-companion-gui`.

 Use terminal on Linux/Mac and CMD on Windows to execute the program.
 Follow the help prompt to set the flags appropriately for your configuration.

 For Linux, you'll need to enable execution of the file with your file manager, or by running `chmod +x cerulean-companion` .
 In Windows 10, you may need to approve a SmartScreen dialog.